taoensso/carmine/README.md

 Time complexity: O(N+M*log(M)) where N is the number of elements in the list or set to sort, and M the number of returned elements.
 When the elements are not sorted, complexity is currently O(N) as there is a copy step that will be avoided in next releases."
 ```

+Each Carmine release will use the latest command spec.
+But if a new Redis command is available that hasn't yet made it to Carmine, you can always use the `car/redis-call` function to issue **arbitrary commands**.

+This is also useful for **Redis module** commands, etc.

-### Lua
+### Lua scripting

-Redis 2.6 introduced a remarkably powerful feature: server-side Lua scripting!
+Redis offers powerful [Lua scripting](http://redis.io/commands/eval/) capabilities.

 As an example, let's write our own version of the `set` command:

 ```clojure
 (defn my-set